HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.txt

     - Enable easier use of bezels and more "natural" presentation
     - Ease of use for screen scaling and automatic aspect ratio with existing shaders
     - Provide a consistent set of enhanced features wrapped around the core crt shaders
+    - Layering images to add art and visual effects